STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 +

-Should I pick a niche I am personally part of?
+Should I pick a niche I'm personally part of?

-It helps, but it is not required.
-Being in the niche gives you faster feedback loops and instant credibility with potential customers.
-If you are not in the niche, the substitute is spending significant time in their community before building — reading, listening, and asking questions rather than pitching.
+It helps, but it isn't required.
+Being part of the group means faster feedback and instant credibility with possible customers.
+If you're not part of it, the substitute is spending serious time in their community before building — reading, listening, and asking questions rather than pitching.